Flanders, the Ardennes and North-Eastern France

 It's fantastic to have the culture and landscape of northern France right on our doorstep and short weekends in the region are becoming very popular.
 There is great cycling to be had amongst the historic sites and trips to and around WWI and WWII sites are all very feasible, from the D-Day beaches in the west to Vimy Ridge in the east.
 Much of the time we can start or end the rides directly from or in Calais, which means that catering for larger groups of up to 14 is very feasible, and even larger groups with some further logistics.

 Rides to the battlefields or commemorative rides can easily be created for you as day trips or multi-day rides.
-We can take you and your friends or help you to assemble a group from our hundreds of social media followers.
+I can take you and your friends or help you to assemble a group from our hundreds of social media followers.
 The Armistice Centenary ride described below was full within 5 days of it being suggested on our Facebook page.

 The Armistice Centenary Ride 1918-2018, 10th-11th November 2018